 Negotiating Commissions When Buying and SellingNegotiating Commissions When Buying and Selling

-You have more negotiating power with your agent if you plan to use the same one to handle the sale and your new purchase.
-The agent and brokerage will earn commissions from each transaction, and therefore may provide the seller with a lower commission rate.
+You have more negotiating power with your agent if you plan to use the same agent to handle the sale and your new purchase.
+The agent and brokerage will earn commissions from each transaction and can apply a lower commission rate to the sale.

 If your property sells for $1 million, the total commission is $60,000, based on a 6% commission rate.
+The 3% fee for each brokerage is further divided between the agent’s brokerage and agent, dependent on their commission co-brokered.
 The brokerages representing the buyer and seller typically co-broke and split this fee equally.
-The 3% fee for each brokerage, is further divided between the agent’s brokerage and agent, which is dependent on their commission co-brokered.

-Therefore, your agent collects at least a 1.5% commission on the sale.
-To gain the business of selling and helping you buy a home, he or she may accept a lower commission rate if approved by his or her brokerage.
+Therefore, your agent collects at least a 1.5% commission on the sale. – to gain the business of selling and helping you buy a home.

 A Less Experienced AgentA Less Experienced Agent

-If an agent is starting or who has little experience may offer a lower commission rate to drum up business.
+If a listing agent is starting or has little experience, they may offer a lower commission rate to drum up business.
 You should approach this cautiously, however.
-Sometimes, you get what you pay for, and you do not want the agent to learn and gain experience at your expense.
+Sometimes, you get what you pay for and do not want the agent to learn and gain experience at your expense.
 If you are going down this route, ask the right questions.
-You are seeking answers that raise your confidence in his or her qualifications, ability to handle situations that may come up and negotiate well.
+You seek answers that raise your confidence in their qualifications and ability to handle situations that may come up and negotiate well.

 Higher Priced PropertiesHigher Priced Properties

-An agent may negotiate a lower rate if you are selling a high-priced property.
+An owner may negotiate a lower rate if you sell a high-priced property.
 After all, the commission’s dollar amount is significant.
-Remember, New York City’s high housing prices mean the threshold is higher.
-The luxury market starts in the $3 million to $5 million range.
-You can certainly ask for a lower rate on your $1 million property, though.
+Remember, New York City’s high housing prices mean a higher threshold.
+The luxury market ranges from $3 million to $5 million.
+You can certainly ask for a lower rate on your $1 million property.

 For Sale by OwnerFor Sale by Owner

-The For Sale by Owner (FSBO) segment traditionally did not use a brokerage.
+Traditionally, the For Sale by Owner (FSBO) segment did not use a brokerage.
 However, there are situations where the agent will provide individual assistance for a discounted commission rate.
 We are wary about FSBO listings, however.
 New York City is a complex market, and you do not have full access to the agent’s expertise and marketing power.
-There are also other services a listing agent provides, such as home staging.
+A listing agent also provides other services, such as home staging.

 Does it Matter for Buyers?Does it Matter for Buyers?

 The seller may not pass these commission savings on to the buyer.
-He/she may reap the rewards, without sharing the gain with you.
-After all, you are looking at comps, and basing your offer decision on the property’s estimated fair market value.
+They may reap the rewards without sharing the gain with you.
+After all, you are looking at comps and basing your offer decision on the property’s estimated fair market value.